 No. We do work with lawyers to ensure everybody knows what is within their legal rights, but any advice or information that is shared should not be considered as legal advice.

-Looking for ways to support?
+Looking to support?